jasmansingh84/miniproject1-601-ds/vi-tutorial.md

+# VI Walkthrough

-# Learn vi editor for Unix
+vi is a screen-oriented text editor originally created for the Unix operating system.

-I will note what I learned using vi editor, so it's `vi cheatsheet` or `vi for designers` :)
+Below are the commands for vi

 **Starting vi and opening files**